waspeer/user-module-jwt/README.md

 ## Todo's

 -   [ ] Make all events serializable by default - remove serializePayload methods
--   [ ] Make all domain errors custom so they can be catched in application layer
+-   [ ] Make all domain errors custom so they can be catched in application layer &lt;-